HansHovanitz/hanshovanitz.com/content/post/Capstone4.md

 ![CodeStack](/images/pv_4/codestack.jpg)

 There are numerous ways to query a patient.
 One is by using the search bar.
-The search bar has autocomplete functionaly and also supports AJAX dropdown with HTML5:
+The search bar has autocomplete functionality and also supports AJAX dropdown with HTML5:

 ![Search](/images/pv_4/searchbar.jpg)